Yasuko Aoike

 Yasuko Aoike (青池 保子, Aoike Yasuko) is a female Japanese manga artist.
 Most of her works are shōjo manga, predominantly focused on romance, adventure and light comedy, and many of them contain elements of shōnen-ai.
-She is included in the Year 24 group.
+She is included in the Year 24 Group.

 Aoike grew up as the youngest child in a large family (including five sisters and a brother) that owned a construction company, so in her childhood she was surrounded by the strong men employed by the company.
 Her father, an amateur artist who had studied ink wash painting under a master of the Southern School style, was a great influence on Aoike.

 Aoike made her professional debut at the age of 15 in Ribon magazine's 1963 Winter Special Edition with the short story Sayonara Nanette.
 Her short works appeared in Shōjo Friend and other Kodansha publications through the mid-1970s.
 She began writing serial works primarily for Akita Shoten, starting with Miriam Blue's Lake in the January 1975 issue of Princess.
-Her work has also appeared in Shueisha's Monthly Seventeen Magazine in the late 1970s (most notably El Alcon and Seven Seas, Seven Skies) and Hakusensha's Lala magazine in the 1980s (Z).
+Her work has also appeared in Shueisha's Monthly Seventeen Magazine in the late 1970s (most notably El Alcon and Seven Seas, Seven Skies) and Hakusensha's Lala magazine in the 1980s.

 She is best known for From Eroica with Love, which has been serialized by Akita Shoten since 1976 and has produced several spinoff series.
-It was licensed in English by CMX, which published 15 volumes from 2004-2010.
+It was licensed in English by CMX, which published 15 volumes from 2004 to 2010.
 In 1991 Aoike was awarded the Japan Cartoonists Association Award's Excellence Award for Alcazar.